curityio/oauth-filter-for-java/readme.md

 The `OAuthFilter` uses an [HttpClient](https://hc.apache.org/httpcomponents-client-ga/) to communicate with the authentication server.
 The HttpClient may be overridden by the web application by defining a service Provider class in this location:

-* `META-INF/services/se.curity.oauth.HttpClientProvider` relative to the classpath
+* `META-INF/services/io.curity.oauth.HttpClientProvider` relative to the classpath

 The file should contain the name of the class used as the provider, e.g. `com.example.HttpClientProvider`

-This class must extend the abstract class `se.curity.oauth.HttpClientProvider` and implement two methods which create an introspection client (implementation of `se.curity.oauth.IntrospectionClient`), and a web keys client (implementation of `se.curity.oauth.WebKeysClient`).
+This class must extend the abstract class `io.curity.oauth.HttpClientProvider` and implement two methods which create an introspection client (implementation of `io.curity.oauth.IntrospectionClient`), and a web keys client (implementation of `io.curity.oauth.WebKeysClient`).

 ## More Information